FENIX-Platform/fenix-ui-metadata-editor/README.md

         }
     };

+##Use events
-2. Use Event Listener: Where the event = ‘fx.editor.finish’ (See metadata.html)
+Use Event Listener: Where the event = ‘fx.editor.finish’ (See metadata.html)

 document.body.addEventListener("fx.editor.finish", function (e) {
  console.log(e.detail.data)
  // then call your function passing the “e.detail.data”

 }, false);